Growing capsicum In Containers:

 The Best Season for Growing Capsicum in Containers

-- Best season to grow capsicum in the container is February to March.
+- The best season to grow capsicum in the container is February to March.

-- If you are growing in greenhouses, plant them in April to May.
+- If you are growing in greenhouses, plant them from April to May.

 Propagation for Growing Capsicum in Containers